Celsius WG Herbicide

 How to Use

 - Step 1: Determine how much Celsius WG Herbicide to use by measuring the square footage of the treatment area.
-To do this, measure the length and width of the treatment area in feet, then multiply them together (length X width = square footage).
-For acreage, divide the square footage by one acre (square footage / 43,560 sq. ft. = acres).
+To do this, measure the length and width of the treatment area in feet then multiply them together (length X width = square footage).
+For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acres).
 For spot treatments, mix 0.057 to 0.113 oz.
-(1.6 to 3.2 grams) of Celsius WG Herbicide per gallon of water per 1,000 sq. ft.
-Do not apply more than a total of 7.4 oz (210 grams) of product per acre (0.17 oz or 4.8 grams of product per 1,000 sq. ft.) per year.
+(1.6-3.2 g) of Celsius WG Herbicide per gallon of water per 1,000 sq. ft.
+Do not apply more than a total of 7.4 oz (210 g) of product per acre (0.17 oz or 4.8 g of product per 1,000 sq. ft.) per year (365 days).

-- Step 2: Fill your sprayer tank with half the amount of water, add the appropriate amount of Celsius WG, and fill the tank with the remaining half of water.
-Shake the sprayer tank until the solution is well-mixed.
+- Step 2: Fill your sprayer tank with half the amount of water, then add the appropriate amount of Celsius WG Herbicide, then fill the tank the rest of the way with remaining half of water.
+Shake up the sprayer tank until the solution is well-mixed.

-- Step 3: Spray the target weed, ensuring even coverage via the fan spray setting.
-Check back after 2 to 4 weeks, and if weeds are still present, perform a second application.
-Do not mow immediately after treatment with this product or before the spray has dried.
+- Step 3: Spray the target weed with the Celsius WG Herbicide mixture, making sure to get even coverage via fan spray setting.
+Check back after 2 to 4 weeks and if weeds are still present then perform a second application.
+Do not mow immediately after treating with this product or before spray has dried.
 After treatment, do not transfer clippings to non-target areas.
-For best results, do not irrigate until the spray has dried.
+For best results, do not irrigate until spray has dried.

 Where to Use